-A paramedic performs medical services to patients and when necessary, transports them to hospitals or medical facilities for further evaluation and treatment.
-They respond to emergency situations and people depend on them for medical care.
-They work closely with police officers, firefighters, and other emergency responders.
+A paramedic performs medical services to patients and transports them to hospitals or medical facilities for treatment.
+Additionally, when they respond to emergency situations, they often work closely with police officers, firefighters, and other emergency responders.
+Next, watch a video to learn what a paramedic does.

 How to Become a Paramedic

-The requirements to be a paramedic are extremely rigorous, so it’s not an undertaking or a career choice to be taken lightly.
-A paramedic is the highest level of EMT (Emergency Medical Technician) certification.
-A paramedic is trained and certified to perform advanced life support (ALS), which includes administering IV fluids, injections, medications and performing advanced respiratory procedures.
-A paramedic also performs many of the same functions as a basic EMT, such as treating wounds, performing CPR, delivering babies, and performing patient assessments.
+The requirements to be a paramedic are extremely rigorous.
+First, a paramedic has obtained the highest level of EMT (Emergency Medical Technician) certifications.
+They are also trained and certified to perform Advanced Life Aupport (ALS).
+ALS includes administering IV fluids, injections, medications and performing advanced respiratory procedures.
+Additionally, they treat wounds, perform CPR, deliver babies, and perform patient assessments.

 Paramedics are often the lead member of a rescue team, with the most training and the most decision making power.
 This means that the requirements to be a paramedic include strong leadership skills and the ability to perform complex life-saving functions in extremely stressful crisis situations.
 A paramedic must keep a cool head and maintain authority amongst his or her team members in situations where a mistake can mean the difference between life and death.